 Proton is Vespa's search core.
 Proton maintains disk and memory structures for documents.
-As the data is dynamic, these structures are periodically optimized.
-These jobs temporarily consume resources - make sure the host running Vespa has sufficient buffer.
+As the data is dynamic, these structures are periodically optimized by maintenance jobs and the resource footprint of these background jobs are mainly controlled by the concurrency setting.

 The internal structure of a proton node:

 The search node consists of a bucket management system which sends requests to a set of document databases, which each consists of three sub-databases.

 When the node starts up it first needs to get an overview of what partitions it have, and what buckets each partition currently stores.
 Once it knows this, it is in initializing mode, able to handle load, but distributors do not yet know bucket metadata for all the buckets, and thus can't know whether buckets are consistent with copies on other nodes.
 Once metadata for all buckets are known, the content nodes transitions from initializing to up state.
 As the distributors wants quick access to bucket metadata, it keeps an in-memory bucket database to efficiently serve these requests.

 It implements elasticity support in terms of the SPI.
 Operations are ordered according to priority, and only one operation per bucket can be in-flight at a time.
 Below bucket management is the persistence engine, which implements the SPI in terms of Vespa search.
 The persistence engine reads the document type from the document id, and dispatches requests to the correct document database.

 Each document database is responsible for a single document type.
 It has a component called FeedHandler which takes care of incoming documents, updates, and remove requests.
 All requests are first written to a transaction log, then handed to the appropriate sub-database, based on the request type.

 There are three types of sub-databases, each with its own document meta store and document store.
 The document meta store holds a map from the document id to a local id.
 This local id is used to address the document in the document store.
 The document meta store also maintains information on the state of the buckets that are present in the sub-database.